Da-Fecto/TextformatterImageInterceptor/README.md

 - **Aspect Ratio** (cropping)
 	- if an aspect ratio is given, the image will be cropped to the given ratio.
 If you type 2:1 in the landscape settings.
 Images 800 pixels wide, will be croped to a 800x400 image.
 The image gets the following classes: *.cropped* and *.crop-2x1*

+- **Image Captions**
+	- Type here your class name(s) for the caption.
+When a class name is provided and an image has a description, the image is wrapped (if not already) and *has-* is set in front of the class name(s).
+For the caption a div is created with the class name(s) and the image description as text.

 Next to these settings.
 You can give custom classes to images.
 This way you can give it framework specific classes for example.
 And you're allowed to wrap the images with custom HTML.
 (Some frameworks needs additional HTML to make images more fancy) Then additional styles could be added to images if render inline styles is checked.

+Note: If you use a wrapper or captions (wrapper will be created if none is set), the inline styles and specific width & alignment classes will be set to the wrapper and removed from the image.
+This way no duplication of styles wil take place.

 ## Tagged sets